-At Ronto Roasters they do offer the Ronto Morning Wrap, which I tried and the Rising Morning Oats.
-I have not tried them, but I don’t like cold oats.
-However, a girl who was sharing a table with us was raving about them.
+At Ronto Roasters they do offer the Ronto Morning Wrap, and the Rising Morning Oats.

 I’ve heard breakfast is great, and breakfast is just ok.
 I recommend sharing a Bright Suns Breakfast Platter, because you get a little bit of everything, and then you can see what your taste buds like.

 Personally, I’m a totchos girl, so if I was at Disney’s Hollywood Studios in Walt Disney World, I would meander to Andy’s Lunchbox in Toy story Land for the Breakfast Bowl, but it’s not open during Covid right now.

 But I am happy to see they’re adding more food and snack options in Galaxy’s Edge!
 Check Disney World’s Docking Bay 7 Menus for an updated list before you visit, so you can get a jump start on what you want and use mobile ordering!